Tag Archive for: Paul Aspelin REALTOR®

 Check out my related post called Retire in Grand Junction: Your Grandkids and Kids Will Thank You.
 It explains why living in an area that serves all ages can be critical to enticing your family to come visit you!

-Call/text me at 612-306-9558 if you are coming into town and want to connect.
+Call or text me at (612) 306-9558 (locally based in Grand Junction) if you are coming into town and want to connect.
 I’d be happy to show you around Grand Junction, Fruita, and Palisade.
 Learn more on my Get Started page.

 Paul Aspelin sitting on a bench in Crawford State Park in front of the Crawford Reservoir